Planet of the Vampires: Critical response

 Planet of the Vampires has accumulated a very positive critical response since its release.
 In 1966, Castle of Frankenstein described the film as "Beautifully photographed Italian sfantasy with excellent sfx and superb color".
 Variety's Dool opined, "Plot is punctuated with gore, shock, eerie music and wild optic and special effects...Color camera work and production values are smooth and first class...Flash Gordon type story...should keep the young on the edge of their seats and the older set from falling asleep".
 Richard Davis, in Films and Filming, wrote that "Bava is tied to a grossly synthetic studio set which doesn't for a moment convince of its extraterrestrial reality...the piece on the whole is poor stuff".
 Monthly Film Bulletin noted the film was, "a triumph of mind over matter, or of Bava over a shoestring budget and appalling dubbed dialogue...[Bava] does atmospheric wonders with pastel-shaded fog and cunning camerawork".
 In 1974, Joe Dante wrote that the "fabulous comic strip sci-fi shows director Mario Bava at his most visually inventive..."
 Phil Hardy's The Aurum Film Encyclopedia: Science Fiction noted in 1984 that the film was "A gorgeous atmospheric confection from Bava...Bava's ever-moving camera creates a chilling sense of menace.
 The result is a triumph of the pulp imagination".
 Glenn Erickson (aka "DVD Savant") wrote in 2001 that "Bava's stunning gothic variation weaves a weird tale of flying saucers, ray guns and zombies that looks like no other space movie ever filmed".
 In Fangoria magazine, Tim Lucas said "Planet of the Vampires is commonly regarded as the best SF film ever made in Italy, and among the most convincing depictions of an alien environment ever put on film".

 Home video

 The film has received four releases on home video in the United States.
 The first on VHS in 1993 was by Orion Home Video.
 Orion had purchased the Filmways which had purchased the American International Pictures catalog.

 In turn MGM acquired the Orion pictures assets in 1997.
 In the U.S. MGM released the film on DVD on August 28, 2001.
 Kino Lorber released the film on Blu-ray on October 28, 2014.
 Kino Lorber reissued the film on Blu-ray with a new 2K restoration on July 26, 2022.
 In the U.K. a 4K restoration was released on Blu-ray by Radiance Films on May 27, 2024.
-A region locked 4K was released in Italy on January 26, 2023 each with a variety of special features.
+A region locked 4K was released in Italy on January 26, 2023.